-- 1. Member States shall take the necessary measures to ensure that the specifications adopted by the Commission in accordance with Article 6 are applied to ITS applications and services, where those are deployed, in accordance with the principles in Annex II.
+- Member States shall take the necessary measures to ensure that the specifications adopted by the Commission in accordance with Article 6 are applied to ITS applications and services when those ITS applications and services are deployed, in accordance with the principles in Annex II.
 This is without prejudice to the right of each Member State to decide on its deployment of such applications and services on its territory.
-This right is without prejudice to Article 6a - 2.
-Where relevant, Member States shall cooperate, including with relevant stakeholders, in respect of the priority areas, insofar as no specifications have been adopted with regard to those priority areas. - 3.
-Member States shall also cooperate, for instance through EU-supported coordination projects and where necessary with relevant stakeholders, on operational aspects of the implementation of the specifications adopted by the Commission, such as standards and EU harmonised profiles, common definitions, common metadata, common quality requirements and aspects related to the interoperability of NAPs' architectures, common data exchange conditions, secure access, as well as common training and outreach activities.
+This right is without prejudice to Article 6a. - 2.
+Where relevant, Member States shall cooperate, including with relevant stakeholders, in respect of the priority areas, insofar as no specifications have been adopted with regard to those priority areas.